A Hybrid High-Order method for creeping flows of non-Newtonian fluids: Introduction

 The main issues to be accounted for in the numerical solution of non-Newtonian fluid flow problems are the presence of local features emerging from the nonlinear strain rate-shear stress relation, the incompressibility condition leading to indefinite systems, the roughly varying model coefficients, and, possibly, complex geometries requiring unstructured and highly-adapted meshes.
 The HHO method provides several advantages to deal with the complex nature of the problem, such as the support of general polygonal or polyhedral meshes, the possibility to select the approximation order, and unconditional inf-sup stability.
 Moreover, HHO schemes can be efficiently implemented thanks to the possibility of statically condensing a large subset of the unknowns for linearized versions of the problem encountered, e.g., when solving the nonlinear system by the Newton method.
 Hybrid High-Order methods have been successfully applied to the simulation of incompressible flows of Newtonian fluids governed by the Stokes \cite{Aghili.Boyaval.ea:15} and Navier--Stokes equations \cite{Di-Pietro.Krell:18,Botti.Di-Pietro.ea:19*1}, possibly driven by large irrotational volumetric forces \cite{Di-Pietro.Ern.ea:16,Castanon-Quiroz.Di-Pietro:20}.
 Works related to the problem of creeping flows of non-Newtonian fluids are \cite{Botti.Di-Pietro.ea:17} and \cite{Di-Pietro.Droniou:17,Di-Pietro.Droniou:17*1}, respectively dealing with nonlinear elasticity and Leray--Lions problems.
 Going from nonlinear coercive elliptic equations to the nonlinear Stokes system involves additional difficulties arising from the pressure and the divergence constraint.
-Finally, we mention, in passing, that HHO methods are members of a wider family of polytopal methods that also includes, e.g., Virtual Element methods; cf., e.g., \cite{Beirao-da-Veiga.Lovadina.ea:17,Beirao-da-Veiga.Lovadina.ea:18} for their application to Newtonian incompressible flows.
+Finally, we mention that HHO methods are members of a wider family of polytopal methods that also includes, e.g., Virtual Element methods (cf., e.g., \cite{Beirao-da-Veiga.Lovadina.ea:17,Beirao-da-Veiga.Lovadina.ea:18} for their application to Newtonian incompressible flows) and can fit within general frameworks for the approximation of nonlinear problems such as the one provided by the Gradient Discretisation Method (see \cite{Droniou.Eymard.ea:18,Di-Pietro.Droniou.ea:18}).